Appalachian Rivers Aquarium

 - February: Open Friday & Saturday

-- March - December: Thursday, Friday, & Saturday
+- March - May: Thursday, Friday, & Saturday

-- Special summer hours may be included!
+- Special seasonal hours may be included!

 Aquarium Displays